tw-haiven/haiven/docs/design.md

 This is a high level overview of how the (Python) code is structured, as of the time of committing this.
 It's not fully complete, but shows the components that are most important to understand the structure.

-First, an overview of the main shared components:
+First, an overview of the main shared components (where "KP Files" means "Knowledge Pack Files", i.e. that component is loading files from the knowledge pack):

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%